Self-portrait by Sebastian Michaels – Click to enlarge

 If you own my Lightroom Made Easy online course, I have already updated it with four new videos covering the four biggest new features (described below).
 Simply log in to your course on my training website, and you’ll find the new LR5 videos waiting for you.

 For those of you trying to decide whether to upgrade to Lightroom 5, here’s a quick look at the key new features. (more…)

 [click to enlarge]

-You can still sign up for half-price during the pre-release invitation-only offer for my subscribers.
+You can still sign up for 70% off the regular price during this special invitation-only sale for my subscribers.

 Lots of Clarity in Lightroom makes the details pop.
 Graduated filter recovers washed out areas.
 Click for Before-After comparison.